 - You can finish your online course and sell it to the masses.

-- You can rewrite your website page-by-page and really love the results.
+- You can rewrite your website page-by-page and love the results.

 - You can build another money-making website.

-- You can blog about you favorite hobby and maybe even get paid for it.
+- You can blog about your favorite hobby and maybe even get paid for it.

 Pretty cool, eh?

 What would you create in 25 minutes a day?
-Let us know about your dream project in the comments!
+Tell me about your dream project in the comments!